ShubhamRout16/React-code/interviewqs.md

 -> assigning priority to different type of work
 -> reuse previously completed work
 -> abort work if its no longer needed

+# what is useCallback() hook in react ?
+it allows react to store the function in the memory between re-rendering useCallback(fn,dependencies) -> dependencies or useState variables in array format yeh function ko memorize kr leta ha jitna ho sake

+# what is the role of useEffect() in react ?
+it runs when the page first reloads and  also runs whenever any changes are made to any of its dependencies

+# what is useRef() hook in react?
+whenever something's reference is required useRef() hook is used it is used as variable